mapcraftlabs/mapcraft_docs/configuration/layer_settings.md

-# MapCraft Configuration: LayerSettings object
+# MapCraft Configuration: Layer Settings

 LayerSettings - do not set any settings you don't want to update